 While McCall and Alina are speaking in the Bridge Diner restaurant when they first meet, Alina removes her earphone on the left side.
 In the next shot, Alina's earphone and the earring have been removed on her right side not on the left side.
 See more »

 Tomorrow you'll have returned all the money you extorted from those people.
 You'll tell them it will never happen again.
 Do that, and this video will never be seen...
 Don't, and a half an hour later you'll watch the uncut version on every news outlet in the area.
 Now I'm offering you a chance to do the right thing.
 Take it.

 See more »

-The closeup of the corkscrew being pushed further into Tevi's mouth, and the final one of his face right before it's withdrawn.
+The closeup of the corkscrew being pushed further into Tevi's mouth, and the final shot of his face right before it's withdrawn.

 The first shot of the mercenary bleeding and choking on the barbed wire noose.

-Columbia made additional cuts to two more scenes, which weren't requested by the BBFC:
+Columbia made additional cuts in two more scenes, which appear not to have been requested by the BBFC: